devstream-io/website/blog/2022-04-20-minikube/index.md

   reload      reload cached images.
 ```

-Easy, doesn't it?
+Easy, isn't it?

-The only sub-command we need to talk maybe `reload`.
-If your image changes after you cached it, you need to execute `minikube cache reload [flags] [options]`
+The only sub-command we need to talk about might be `reload`.
+If your image changed after you had cached it, you need to execute `minikube cache reload [flags] [options]`

-e.g.
+E.g.:

 - `minikube cache add alpine:latest` # Cache alpine:latest for all clusters.
 - `minikube cache reload alpine:latest` # Reload alpine:latest if it's changed.
 - `minikube cache list` # Display what images we have added to the cache.
 - `minikube cache delete alpine:latest` # Just delete alpine:latest

-### Pushing directly to the in-cluster Docker daemon
+### Pushing Directly to the In-Cluster Docker Daemon

-If the image we want to use inside the minikube cluster is built locally instead of pulled from a registry, we can reuse the Docker daemon inside the minikube cluster.
-Yeah, we don’t have to build the image on our host machine and `cache` it, we can just build inside the same docker daemon inside the minikube cluster.
+If the image we want to use inside the `minikube` cluster is built locally instead of pulled from a registry, we can reuse the Docker daemon inside the `minikube` cluster.
+Yeah, we don’t have to build the image on our host machine and `cache` it; we can just build inside the same docker daemon inside the `minikube` cluster.

 ```sh
 $ docker ps